PX4/PX4-user_guide/en/middleware/micrortps_manual_code_generation.md

 # Manually Generate Client and Agent Code

-This topic shows how to manually generate the code for the client and the agent (instead of [automatically generating](../middleware/micrortps.md) it when the PX4 Firmware is compiled).
+This topic shows how to manually generate the code for the client and the agent (instead of [automatically generating](../middleware/micrortps.md) it when the PX4 firmware is compiled).

 The code is generated using the python script: **/Tools/generate_microRTPS_bridge.py**.